keypaul78/simpleReveal/README.md

 Just add 'reveal' class to your element and if you need a delay time just add a 'data-dealy=1' (s) attribute to your element.

+SimpleReveal use requestAnimationFrame, if you need a full support add to your page a [polyfill for RAF](https://gist.github.com/paulirish/1579671).

 ###### Simple
 ```
 <div class="reveal"></div>